How Can Machine Learning Emulators Best Support Climate Science?: Introduction

 \section{Introduction}

 Climate models represent our most advanced understanding of the climate system.
-Their insights into current and future climate change guide mitigation, adaptation, and other climate-sensitive societal and economic decisions.
-Running them, however, is both computationally demanding and technically complex, requiring substantial computational resources and specialized expertise.
+Their insights into current and future climate change guide mitigation, adaptation, and other societal and economic decisions \citep{masson2021climate}.
+Climate model simulations, however, are computationally demanding and technically complex, requiring substantial computational resources and specialized expertise \citep{balaji2017cpmip}.
 The increasing demand for climate information, along with the cost and difficulty of running physical climate models, calls for more efficient modeling approaches.
-Climate model emulators address this need by approximating either specific model parameterizations or the full climate model, offering a much cheaper alternative to obtain climate information.
-Climate emulators can take many forms.
-They range from reduced-order physical models to full statistical and machine learning surrogates (\eg \cite{leach2021fairv2, bouabid2025score, hickman2025causal}).
-What they all share is the goal of approximating key elements of advanced climate models.
+Machine learning-based climate model emulators fill this gap.
+They can approximate specific model parameterizations or act as full statistical and machine learning surrogates (\eg \citep{leach2021fairv2, bouabid2026score, hickman2025causal}).
+All such models share the goal of approximating key elements of advanced physical climate models.

-In recent years, interest in climate model emulation has increased in both climate science and machine learning, accompanied by rapid methodological development--especially from the methodological community \citep[\eg][]{fowler2025downscaling}.
-For the climate science community, emulators provide an efficient way to augment simulations \cite{kendon2025potential}, quantify and reduce uncertainty \cite{watson2021machine}, and generate climate information that would be infeasible with full climate models.
-For the machine learning community, particularly in computer vision, climate emulation offers a compelling scientific challenge and an opportunity to demonstrate the value of advanced modeling techniques in socially relevant applications \cite{watson2021machine}.
+In recent years, interest in climate model emulation has increased in both climate science and machine learning, accompanied by rapid methodological development--especially within the methodological community \citep[\eg][]{fowler2025downscaling, rampal_artificial_2024}.
+For the climate science community, emulators provide an efficient way to augment simulations \citep{kendon2025potential}, quantify and reduce uncertainty \citep{watson2021machine}, and generate climate information that would be infeasible with full climate models.
+For the machine learning community, particularly in computer vision, climate emulation offers a compelling scientific challenge and an opportunity to demonstrate the value of advanced modeling techniques in socially relevant applications \citep{watson2021machine}.

-Despite this shared motivation, the two communities remain surprisingly disconnected.
-Their differing perspectives toward emulation are reflected in their workflows: the machine learning community typically develops data-driven models optimized for predefined tasks, whereas climate scientists analyze physical simulations to address specific scientific or application-driven questions.